paulinemss/react-carousel/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This React Component renders a carousel of images, which will scroll automatically through a set of images and allows the other to navigate between them.
+This React Component renders a carousel of images, which will scroll automatically through a set of images and allows the user to navigate between them.

 The Component takes the following props: